 Depending on which rule of thumb you decide to use, below are a few tips to help you out:

 Have a clear idea of what your monthly income is.
-Include all the revenue from your job as well as any smart passive income from Honeygain.
+Include all the revenue from your job, as well as any smart passive income from Honeygain or other similar sources.

 Allocate a limit for each category.
 Put cash aside for your needs, wants, and financial goals without leaving any out.
 Some find it easier to use an envelope system, where each envelope respresents a separate area of expense, and you divide physical cash between them.

 Stick to your budget.
 Track your spending to ensure you are staying within budget over the course of the month.
 If not, include measures to help you save money and manage your expenses.

 Using a rule of thumb to improve your financial habits can be helpful.
 However, each of the practices shared today may have a few shortcomings:

-20% savings may not be enough depending on your financial goals.
-If you plan to achieve a high target over a short period, you need to adjust your saving percentages accordingly.
+20% may not be enough for your saving.
+This depends on your financial goals: if you plan to achieve a high target over a short period, you need to adjust your saving percentages accordingly.
 You can also make extra money and send it directly into your savings account.
 An easy way to do this is by downloading the Honeygain app and earning free money.

 Grey areas.
 Some items tend to fall under two categories.
 Food is a need.
-However, expensive food could be considered a want.
+However, expensive food or treats could be considered a want.

 It still requires you to track your spending.
-Just because you allocate a budget to each category, you still need to track your spending to keep your expenses on track.
+Allocate a budget to each category is not enough – you still need to follow it by tracking your spending and keeping your expenses on track.

-Rule of thumb in budgeting is an easy way to make smart personal finance decisions.
+Choosing and following a rule of thumb in budgeting is an easy way to make smart personal finance decisions.
 However, the key to financial freedom lies in generating enough income to cater to your necessities, wants, savings and debts.
-Achieve this by earning smart passive income with the Honeygain app.
-(TIP: use 💸 'sweetmoney' 💸 coupon to get $5 into your new Honeygain account).
+Achieve this by earning smart passive income with Honeygain!